MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-modern-auth-overview.md

   - SSL Offloading is not configured.
 SSL termination and re-encryption is supported.

   - In the event your environment utilizes a proxy server infrastructure to allow servers to connect to the Internet, be sure all Exchange servers have the proxy server defined in the [InternetWebProxy](https://technet.microsoft.com/en-us/library/bb123716%28v=exchg.160%29.aspx) property.

+- **Exchange Server On-premise in a Hybrid environment with Office 365**

+  - If you are using Exchange server 2013, At least one server with the Mailbox and Client Access server roles installed.
+While it's possible to install the Mailbox and Client Access roles on separate servers, we strongly recommend that you install both roles on each server to provide additional reliability and improved performance

+  - If you are using Exchange server 2016 or newer version, at least one server that has the Mailbox server role installed.

+  - There is no Exchange server 2007 or 2010 in the Hybrid environment.

+  - All Exchange servers must have the latest CU, review the article [Upgrade Exchange to the latest Cumulative Update](https://docs.microsoft.com/en-us/exchange/plan-and-deploy/install-cumulative-updates?view=exchserver-2019) for the latest ones and installation instructions.

 - **Exchange client and protocol requirements**